GenoML/old_genoml_site/docs/overview.md

 **GenoML is still under active development** and we encourage you to check back on this repository regularly for updates.

-**GenoML runs best on linux** either via interactive command line on your local systems, or as acontainer / cloud based API.
+**GenoML runs best on linux** either via interactive command line on your local systems, or as a container / cloud based API.

 # Comments, suggestions, collaborations
 Please visit our google group to discuss bugs, feture requests and start general discussions.
 This group can be found here [https://groups.google.com/forum/#!forum/genoml].
 For other inquiries or collaborations, please email mike@datatecnica.com.